 Your arms are trained in all of these other big motions.
 There’s some EMG research with actually study the amount of muscle activity and it shows that your biceps get worked harder on chin-ups than almost any other bicep exercise.

 So point being is, you’re gonna get big arms by getting strong on your rows and your presses, etc. But you can do some arm work at the end.
 You can superset it if you want to save time which again means doing a set of biceps, straight into a set of triceps, and then you rest.
 No rest in between and then you can even make a circuit between a set of biceps a set of triceps than a core plank hold and you repeat that whole circuit.

 That stuff is like up to you, you can play around try some different motions.
 But here’s, what I do recommend in your 2 strength training workouts per week.
 Do the same motions, so you do this exact workout.
-Let’s say you go squat, barbell row, barbell bench press, pull-up, overhead shoulder press, barbell curl, tricep press down and plank hold.
+Let’s say you go squat, barbell row, barbell bench press, pull-up, overhead shoulder press, barbell curl, tricep exercise, and plank hold.
 You do that workout on Monday, you do that same workout on Friday.
 Those same exercises because that is a perfect segue into next, the concept of progressive resistance.

 #1 Keep a Log of Your Weight.

 As you’re beginning, your strength training journey the most important thing is that you’re getting stronger.
 That’s why it’s called strength training.
 I want to make sure that you’re logging your weights, you either use it on your phone, take out the notes application on your phone or get a physical journal log.